The Radio Room Main Operating Positions

 After leaving the Air Force in 1972, I worked 2 years for Gulf Coast Broadcasting in Gulfport,

 Mississippi.
-I was a Top 40 DJ for WROA AM, and program director for WROA FM.
-In October of 1974,
+I was a Top 40 DJ for WROA (The Rock of America), and program director for WROA FM.

-I started working for Teltronic Communications, a Motorola Service Center, and this is when I tested and was
+In October of 1974, I started working for Teltronic Communications, a Motorola Service Center, and this is

-granted my "commercial" license issued by the FCC in New Orleans.
+when I tested and was granted my "commercial" license issued by the FCC in New Orleans.

-In 1978 I left Mississippi and moved to Austin, TX.
-I worked as a radio technician for Austin
+Austin, TX.
+I worked as a radio technician for Austin Communications, another Motorola Service

-Austin was the birthplace of my daughter, born on "Cinco de Mayo," 1981.
+daughter, born on "Cinco de Mayo," 1981.

-I started my cellular communication career as a
+I started my cellular communication career as a technician for McCaw (Cellular One) in 1987, and quickly

-technician for McCaw in 1987, and quickly moved into engineering then management.
-Some years were
+moved into engineering then management.
+Some years were better than others, but my personal

-better than others, but my personal satisfaction greatly diminished when the McCaw / AT&T Wireless
+satisfaction greatly diminished when the McCaw / AT&T Wireless operation was sold in late 2004 to

-operation was sold in late 2004 to Cingular Wireless and the organizational culture changed.
-When
+Cingular Wireless and the organizational culture changed.
+When Cingular was renamed to AT&T

-Cingular was renamed to AT&T Mobility, it was certainly not the original AT&T that I enjoyed working
+Mobility, it was certainly not the original AT&T that I enjoyed working for.

 realizing that most people move south when they retire.